ais-one/cookbook/README.md

 [![npm version](https://badge.fury.io/js/vue-crud-x.svg)](https://badge.fury.io/js/vue-crud-x) [![npm](https://img.shields.io/npm/dm/vue-crud-x.svg)](https://www.npmjs.com/package/vue-crud-x) [![MadeWithVueJs.com shield](https://madewithvuejs.com/storage/repo-shields/823-shield.svg)](https://madewithvuejs.com/p/vue-crud-x/shield-link)

+## QUICKSTART

+The **example-rest** folder is the preferred project for quickstart.
+Everything (frontend and sample REST backend) runs locally.

+The **example-nuxt** folder contains example using NuxtJS, a VueJS framework.
+Two demos are possible SSR and Static Generated Pages.
+This example also includes Github social login (you need to setup Github make this work)

 # NOTICES & UPDATES

 > Latest Version 0.1.11 Released 2019 Apr 15 0630 +8GMT

-Roadmap and latest updates can be found on the <a href="https://github.com/ais-one/vue-crud-x/wiki" target="_blank">Wiki</a>
+Roadmap and latest updates can be found on the <a href="https://github.com/ais-one/vue-crud-x/wiki" target="_blank">Wiki</a>.

+See RELEASE.MD file for change history.

+Read the following <a href="https://medium.com/@aaronjxz/vue-crud-x-a-highly-customisable-crud-component-using-vuejs-and-vuetify-2b1539ce2054" target="_blank">supporting article</a> (with usage and explanations updated as and when required)

 ## 1 New Features